B1Kjuu/ResortifyPH/ACTION_CHECKLIST.md

 ### Unsure about next steps?

-→ See README_UPDATED.md "Action Items"
+→ See README.md "Notes & next steps"

 ### Need quick reference?

-→ See VISUAL_SUMMARY.md
+→ See SYSTEM_REVIEW.md

 ### Lost in documentation?